 In fact, at the time of writing this post, it’s been just close to 4 months since the last WoW botting ban wave, so even though that might sound like a lot, it’s really not, as Blizzard like to ban in waves of 6 months.

 On top of this, some players choose to make second WoW accounts designed just for botting, which technically helps keeping their main WoW account safe.
 But, who are we kidding?
 The more your botted account will “survive”, the more cocky you’ll get.
 Eventually, you’ll get confident enough to assume it’s worth trying to fish for a pet or an achievement on your main, and that’s when you’ll get banned, so it really is not worth it.
 We’ve seen this happen numerous times as part of our WoW unban service, and it’s really unfortunate.
+But, if you had this happen to you, you can and should submit a WoW ban appeal.

 2. Losing the love and motivation for WoW